rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ## Attitude Estimation

+The first step in estimating the attitude is understanding how we propagate our guess between measurements.
+Our estimates are on roll angle, $\phi$, and on pitch angle, $\theta$.
+These estimates are part of the state $\hat{x}_a$, where the hat over the variable indicates an estimate.

 ### Propagation

 At each call of the estimation algorithm, the estimate from the previous time step is propagated to the next time step.